ibm-ecosystem-engineering/QueryCraft/document/Step 4. Inference.md

 Ex: `input/datasets/exp_codellama7b_QATesting12Mar_validSet.csv`

 The inference service takes the test dataset as input and uses your finetuned/pre-trained model to generate SQL queries.
-You can configure the Inference service through the superConfig.ini file as shown below:
+You can configure the Inference service through the simpleConfig.ini file as shown below:

 1. Provide the File path for the data to be used for inference.
 We expect a CSV file with the following columns: db_id, question, context